-The Hubwise Hartley SIPP is a self-invested personal pension scheme established under one master trust deed and set of rules (copies of which are available on request) and registered in accordance with the Finance Act 2004.
-The Hubwise Hartley SIPP is provided and operated by Hartley Pensions Limited, a UK registered company under number 09469576 which is authorised by the Financial Conduct Authority (FCA) to provide regulated products and services.
+The Advance Hartley SIPP is established under one master trust deed and set of rules (copies of which are available on request), and is registered in accordance with the Finance Act 2004 under The Hubwise SIPP.
+The SIPP is provided and operated by Hartley Pensions Limited, a UK registered company under number 09469576 which is authorised by the Financial Conduct Authority (FCA) to provide regulated products and services.
 The trustee of the SIPP is Hartley Pensions Trustees Limited, a UK registered company under number 09962237.
-Hartley Pensions Limited and Hartley Pensions Trustees Limited have entered into a service agreement with Hartley-SAS Limited ("Hartley") for the provision of day to day administration services relating to your Hubwise Hartley SIPP ("your SIPP").
-Hartley-SAS Limited, a UK-registered company under number 06037774 will be your first point of contact in relation to your SIPP - contact details are below.